mrricardom/Astrological-Library/README.md

 #### PostMVP
-Some potential MVP goals include:
+Some potential PostMVP goals include:
 - After each option, the cache will clear allowing the user to insert a new horoscope sign
 - Add a function of choosing Moon and Rising signs
 - Add additional CSS to the Drop Down Menu